 At its basic definition spending means paying money for things and experiences.
 Spending habits are regular practices often done subconsciously and are hard to give up or change.

 Spending habits begin early and are influenced by how family and friends handle their own finances.
-How your parents handled money and the spending habits of your friends can influence your spending on a subconscious level.
-I explored this concept through my ACT Process I wrote in my book, You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life (get your copy here).
+Basically, wow your parents handled money and the spending habits of your friends can influence your spending on a subconscious level.
+I explored this concept through the ACT Process in my book, You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life (get your copy here).

 Let’s do an exercise.
 Take a sheet of paper and divide it into two columns.
 Write “Good” in one column and “Bad” on the other.
 Then, list your spending habits into two categories: Good and Bad.
 Take time to think about each purchase.
 This isn’t an exercise to shame or blame.
 The goal is to increase your awareness.